דלג לתוכן הראשי

 • Steps and daily activity

-Company Withings launched at CES 2026 the Body Scan 2, a device called a "home longevity station."
-This is an advanced scale that includes:
+Company Withings introduced the Body Scan 2, a device called a "home longevity station."
+It's not a mirror, but an advanced smart scale that combines bioelectrical impedance measurement (bioimpedance) and ECG, and includes:

 • Body composition (muscle, fat, water, bone mass)